mvidaldp/pylsl-keyboard-trigger/README.md

 Python script that sends LSL markers (aka triggers) over the local network by pressing or releasing any of the two target keyboard keys.

 In this specific script, since it's meant for an EEG eyes open/closed experimental task, one target key press/release is for indicating when the eyes are opened and the other for when they're closed.
-By default (no parameters specified), the selected event is `press` and the keys are `up` (eyes open) and `down` (eyes closed).
+By default (no parameters specified), the selected event is `press`, the keys are `up` (eyes open) and `down` (eyes closed), and the LSL stream name is `KeyboardTriggers`.

-The keyboard event to capture (press or release), and also the target keys can be customized by passing arguments on the script call:
+The keyboard event to capture (press or release), the target keys, and the stream name can be customized by passing arguments on the script call:
 ```
-usage: python keyboard-trigger.py [-h] [-e {press,release}] [-o OPENED] [-c CLOSED]
+usage: python keyboard-trigger.py [-h] [-e {press,release}] [-o OPENED] [-c CLOSED] [-n NAME]

 optional arguments:
   -h, --help            show this help message and exit